-The VFM assessment as noted above was prepared using the following information (collectively the "Information") within the VFM model:
+The VFM assessment as noted above was prepared using the following information (collectively the "Information"):

-- i.
-A Risk Matrix developed for IO by MMM Group and adjusted to reflect project specific risks; and - ii.
+- A Risk Matrix developed for IO by MMM Group Limited and adjusted to reflect project specific risks; and - ii.
 Construction and other cost estimates as reflected in the Successful Bid.
 Other VFM model assumptions as provided by IO.